 Many things need to be considered by an enterprise planning to migrate from a 2D/3D environment to a 3D MBD environment.
 Key areas such as legacy data migration and MBD data re-use across the engineering supply chain are often ignored but are key to a successful MBD implementation.

 The development of new standards and processes for 3D model annotation is a key driver in the trend toward MBD.
 Technical Data Packages must be in a format compatible with all CAD systems and all uses of the dataset.
 For a model to be the single source for a part, it must be able to be consumed by many different parties along the supply chain, regardless of the CAD formats used.

 Ensuring quality and true design intent in the model and TDP is also critical.
 For MBD to truly be faster and more efficient, everyone who views the model must receive the same dimensions and work rules in the TDP.
 This allows for collaboration without having to ask questions and without the risk of downstream manufacturing issues.

 ITI has an extensive range of engineering data interoperability solutions, several of which can be deployed to address these issues and those identified below, helping your company successfully implement MBD.

 MBD Authoring System Validation

-MBD Authoring System Validation includes model comparison and verification for engineering, manufacturing and sustainability applications.
-With an objective of replacing 2D engineering drawings with a complete 3D product model master, model validation can be integrated into all phases of the product lifecycle.
+MBD Authoring System Validation includes model comparison and verification for engineering, manufacturing, and sustainability applications.
+With the objective of replacing 2D engineering drawings with a complete 3D product model master, model validation can be integrated into all phases of the product lifecycle.
 A 3D MBD model includes:

 - Annotations (aka 3D PMI, GD&T, FT&A, etc.)